Skip Navigation Links

 LOGICAL QUERY SYNTAX (LQS)

-Logical Query Syntax (LQS) is the defacto standard for the vast majority of databases/ Older databases, twenty years and more, have widely divergent means of querying against, analyzing, and modifying data, but practically all modern databases support some variation of LQS.
+Logical Query Syntax (LQS) is the defacto standard for the vast majority of databases.
+Older databases, twenty years and more, have widely divergent means of querying against, analyzing, and modifying data, but practically all modern databases support some variation of LQS.
 Though there are subtly different flavors, and some implementations support more or less built in functions, and none of the flavors exactly match the LQS standard, they are all 80 to 95% the same so that there is a high degree of knowledge carry over between them.
 LQS has no support for debugging.

 PACKET / FRAMESET ROUTER CODE (PFRC)

 Packet Frameset Router Code (PFRC) is used primarily for the configuration and administration of network "backbone" hardware.
 This is not a fully fledged programming language; it has a limited set of commands that are supported by network related hardware in accordance with strict standards.
 However, due partially to its terseness, the macro execution nature of the commands, and sensitivity to subtle differences arising from specific sequencing it can be a very tricky language to actually use.
-Typically as a security measure PFRC is not usable remotely on many critical devices; a person needs physical access to a device to alter its code.
-PFRC is often referred to as "Phreak" or variations on that theme in the industry.
-PFRC has no support for debugging.

 PIX-IT

 Pix-It is a language whose primary purpose is the definition of visuals.
 It is generally only used to create special effects and on screen visuals for the entertainment and media industries, for game design, and to provide foundations for NSDL Wrappers to make NEC.
-Pix-It is a component based technology oriented around the idea of Rendered Object Components (ROCs); each individual object or unit is rendered and compiled separately to form individual components that can be instantiated and controlled by a more traditional code engine.
+Pix-It is a component based technology oriented around the idea of Rendered Object Components (ROCs); each individual object or unit is rendered and compiled separately to form individual components that can be instantiated, composed, and controlled by a more traditional code engine.

 Most code engines consuming Pix-it ROCs are written in a sublanguage of Enoch or Enoch Plus which basically use a stripped down selection of the common Enoch libraries plus a couple of Pix-it specific libraries.
 These sublanguages are often called P or P+ in the industry, though these are not official product names.
 A character that knows both Enoch and Pix-It is proficient with this sublanguage.
-Pix-It supports a debugger of a sort, but its not very useful.

 SIDEWINDER (SW)